MidnightTale/FailSafeBlocks/README.md

 2. Load your world that has missing blocks
 3. The mod will automatically replace missing blocks with placeholders
 4. You can mine and replace the placeholders like normal blocks

-## Notes

-- Each missing block type gets its own placeholder color (based on hash)
-- Safer than vanilla Minecraft which crashes or uses random blocks